dynatrace-innovationlab/.github/README.md

-# GitHub Meta project (.github)
+# GitHub Meta Project (.github)

-This repository is used to manage community files, which are relevant for all our projects.
+This repository is used to manage community health files, which are relevant for all our projects.
+Furthermore we are providing our default integration configurations for bots and apps via this repository.

+Community files are:

+- Code of Conduct
+- Contributing guidelines
+- Security Policy
+- etc.

-It provides a default for certain files and can be overwritten by each project.
-See the [GitHub Documentation](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file) regarding community Health files for further information.
+It provides a default for said community files and can be overwritten by each project.
+See the [GitHub Documentation](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file) regarding community health files for further information.

+## Why

+Simple it is hard for us at OSPO to check all the repositories for their community health files, but we see them as really important.

+Furthermore updating one of those files to a more recent version is really painful, when you have to check all the projects.
+Now we do have one point of truth for the default, if a project desides to deviate from this default, it is also the projects responsibility to take care of its community files.

 ## Contents